 Carbon Coalition

-Local Energy Committees Advisory Group
+Local Energy Committee Working Group

-Julia Dundorf, NH Carbon Challenge
+Julia Dundorf, Clean Air-Cool Planet / NH Carbon Challenge

 Cheryl King Fischer, New England Grassroots Environmental Fund